 This is not inevitable.
 The corporation is an entity with a separate legal personhood endowed by the law with extraordinary privileges to organise production.
 It is not a fixed, ‘natural’ institution, but rather constituted by politics and law.
 Economic coordination rights in the corporation are currently assigned exclusively to capital via property; labour is excluded from the government of the company.
 Yet these rights and powers are publicly granted, legally defined, and re-codable; the corporation is not a space of private contract and property whose actions should be shielded from democratic intervention, but rather one undergirded and made possible by public power.
 The crisis, like so many before it, has underscored this codependency and the inseparability of the economic from the political.
 If the corporation is the original and vital public-private partnership, long captured by elite shareholder interests and managerial power, we can still transform it from an institution of extraction to a generative entity: purposeful and democratically governed, where all its stakeholders have stake and a say in the wealth we create in common.

-[.img-caption]Source: Orbis & Zephyr databasesNotes: Aggregate data for the 100 largest non-financial companies domiciled in the UK[.img-caption]
+[.notes]Source: Orbis & Zephyr databasesNotes: Aggregate data for the 100 largest non-financial companies domiciled in the UK.[.notes]

 [.num-list][.num-list-num]1[.num-list-num][.num-list-text]Company bailouts should be conditional on working for the public good[.num-list-text][.num-list]